Shabdprakash-Thakkar/Discord_BOT/Supporter_BOT/README.md

 ### Step 3: Database Configuration

-The bot uses a Supabase database to store all persistent data.
-In your Supabase project's SQL Editor, you will need to create the required tables for the bot to function, including tables for `users`, `level_roles`, `level_notify_channel`, `last_notified_level`, `bypass_roles`, and `auto_reset`.
+The bot uses a database to store all persistent data.
+In your Database project's SQL Editor, you will need to create the required tables for the bot to function, including tables for `users`, `level_roles`, `level_notify_channel`, `last_notified_level`, `bypass_roles`, and `auto_reset`.

 ### Step 4: Environment Variables

 Create a new file inside the `Data_Files` folder for your environment variables.
-In this file, you must provide your bot's private token from the Discord Developer Portal, as well as the URL and public key from your Supabase project's API settings.
+In this file, you must provide your bot's private token from the Discord Developer Portal, as well as the URL and public key from your Database project's API settings.

 ### Step 5: Running the Bot